 8. Embark on an Australian motorhome holiday

 Explore the Sunshine State in all its glory by witnessing some of the world’s most stunning views such as the stunning coral garden that is The Great Barrier Reef, the lusciousness of the Daintree Rainforest and the crystal blue waters of the Arlie Beach.
-On your Australia campervan holiday, you can also immerse yourself in the beauty of Fraser Island – a heritage site and the world’s largest sand island stretching over 120km with amazing panoramic scenery.
+On your Australia campervan holiday, you can also immerse yourself in the beauty of K'gari – a heritage site and the world’s largest sand island stretching over 120km with amazing panoramic scenery.
 See our Beaches, Reefs & Rainforest itinerary where you will explore the Sunshine State’s glorious beaches, stunning reefs and amazing rainforest on this self-driving tour of Australia from Brisbane to Port Douglas.

 9. Island Hop in the Whitsundays